adamtorres/example-stocks/docs/DoingThingsOnOSX.md

     ├── web
     └── worker

-## Django Terminology
-Django is a framework to make it easier to translate url requests into understandable output while interacting with a database.

-???
-Views
-    A view is a function which is called when a user tries to visit a page hosted by the server.
-The function has access to a pile of information from the user's browser, the requested url, any submitted form fields, and possibly much more.
-Using any or none of that, the function uses a template to build a response which is fed back to the user.

-???
-Models
-    Class is to Model is to Customer is to Adam Drawing is to Blueprint is to House is to 123 Main St

-???
-Migrations
-    tbd

-???
-Mixin
-    Snippets of classes

 ## Initial Django Setup
 Django is a web framework that makes building websites and APIs a bit easier.
 It includes ways to handle database access such that you might not need to worry about writing SQL queries.